PurpleTree HR logo

 Record Keeping

-Under the Organisation of Working Time Act 1997, employers are required to keep detailed records of employees’ working hours and annual leave for a period of at least 3 years.
-These records must be available for inspection by a Workplace Relations Commission inspector.
+The Organisation of Working Time Act 1997 requires employers to keep records of employees’ working hours and annual leave for at least 3 years.
+These must be available for inspection by a Workplace Relations Commission inspector.
+Records should include hours worked per day and per week, leave granted with dates, and any payments made for annual leave.

-Using HR software can simplify record-keeping and reduce the risk of compliance gaps.
+Using HR software can simplify record-keeping and reduce compliance gaps.

 Granting Leave